Barn2Media/gutenberg-block-for-woocommerce-product-table/readme.txt

 3. When used together with the WooCommerce Product Table plugin, the Gutenberg block displays a fully functional order form.

 == Changelog ==

+= 1.0.4 =
+* Replaced edit button on table columns with WP 5.6 compatible version
+* Updated calls to WooCommerce Product Table classes and functions to use version 2.8 namespaces and classes
+* Added compatibility layer to retain functionality with older versions of WPT

 = 1.0.3 =
 * Changed language of plugin warnings to alert user of free trial when WPT plugin is not installed